transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 }
 ```

 Note that `Run` expects an interface and runs your linter code.
 This value can be the function that executes your linter.
-In this example, we are calling teh function `run`:
+In this example, we are calling the function `run`:

 ```golang
 func run(pass *analysis.Pass) (interface{}, error) {